Windsor Yacht Club: Marina

-Windsor Yacht Club has two harbours, one east of the clubhouse and one to the west.
-The Windsor Yacht Club has 62 slips (allowing vessels up to 60 feet in length).
+Windsor Yacht Club has three harbours, one east of the clubhouse, one to the west, and the riverside harbour.
+The Windsor Yacht Club has over 62 slips (allowing vessels up to 60 feet in length).
 WYC extends its facilities (dining room, bar, swimming pool, harbour amenities) to members of reciprocal clubs, including members of (DRYA) and (I-LYA) affiliated clubs.

 Racing

 Windsor Yacht Club is active in the sport of yacht racing and is a member of the Detroit Regional Yacht-racing Association (DRYA) along with 26 other clubs in the region.
 Windsor Yacht Club hosts races in Lake St. Clair.
 The club hosts a Spring series and a Fall series consisting of 7 races each.
 One-design classes that race include the J/120 and C&C 35, open classes include PHRF A, PHRF B, and JAM.
 WYC also hosts other races notable in the area, including the Chimo Race and the Canadian Club Regatta.